 The 2018 Apra Distinguished Service Award is sponsored by WealthEngine.

 Established in 1990, the Distinguished Service Award honors an individual who has enhanced both the prospect development profession and Apra through exceptional contributions beyond his/her daily paid work.
 The award takes into account professional competencies and personal competencies (contributions that facilitate learning and talents that are exceptional).
 Self-nominations are permitted.

-The 2018 Apra Distinguished Service Award recipient is Michael Quevli, Target Analytics, a Blackbaud Company.
+The 2018 Apra Distinguished Service Award recipient is Michael Quevli, Blackbaud Target Analytics.